 Local Body Website Policies

-Every US local body of OTO is required to have a publicly accessible web presence, such as a website or Facebook page.
-Web presence provides a useful contact point for your body, and is also an easy way to showcase local events, interests, talents, and achievements.
+Websites not only provide a useful contact point for your local community but they are also an easy way to showcase local events, interests, talents, and achievements.
 We fully expect that local body websites will excel in creativity, diversity, and novelty.
 However, as these sites also represent the Order as a whole, there are a few simple policies governing them.

-If ambiguous or marginal cases arise in the application of these policies, or if you wish to stretch the boundaries, please feel free to contact the Internet Secretary at webmaster@oto-usa.org.
+If ambiguous or marginal cases arise in the application of these policies, or if you wish to stretch the boundaries, please feel free to contact the Internet Technology Committee at tech@oto-usa.org.

 Domains

 If you wish to use a domain name that differs from this pattern, please get prior approval from the Internet Secretary to ensure that there are no issues regarding trademark conflicts or the like.
-Bodies already using other domain naming styles as of May 1 2003 are considered pre-approved and may continue using such domains indefinitely.
+Bodies already using other domain naming styles as of May 1, 2023 are considered pre-approved and may continue using such domains as long as they wish to support them externally.

 Ownership and access

-Website hosting should be paid for and controlled by the body rather than by any one individual.
-In all cases, at least one person other than the local body webmaster must have both legal authority and appropriate access information (including passwords) to modify or remove the site on minimal notice if necessary.
+If paying for external website hosting, it should be paid for and controlled by the local body rather than by any one individual.
+In all cases, at least one person other than the local body webmaster must have both legal authority and appropriate access information (including passwords) to modify or remove the site on minimal notice, if necessary.
 At least one person holding such authority and information must be a primary officer (Master, Deputy Master, Treasurer, or Secretary) of the body.
+Per the decision of the Electoral College, all web resources must be in the control of one or more of the primary officer email accounts.

-Should a local body with a website be closed or suspended, or if otherwise directed by USGL, the Master and officers of the body are responsible for immediately either taking the site entirely offline, or modifying it in a way which leaves no suggestion that it is an official OTO site.
+Should a local body with a website be closed or suspended, or if otherwise directed by U.S.G.L., the Master and officers of the body are responsible for immediately either taking the site entirely offline or modifying it in a way that leaves no suggestion that it is an official O.T.O. site until the matter is resolved.
 If the body is closed permanently and the site is hosted at a domain having the "-oto" suffix recommended above, use of that domain should be phased out at the earliest opportunity.
-Meanwhile, extra care should be taken to warn visitors explicitly that the site is no longer officially sanctioned by OTO.
+Meanwhile, extra care should be taken to warn visitors explicitly that the site is no longer officially sanctioned by O.T.O.

-If desired, site access information may be placed "in escrow" with the USGL Internet Secretary, who will store it securely, and provide or use it should unforeseen circumstances leave the local body unable to manage its own site.
+If desired, site access information may be placed "in escrow" with the U.S.G.L.
+Internet Secretary, who will store it securely, and provide or use it should unforeseen circumstances leave the local body unable to manage its site.

 Required content